aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 1/readme.md

 In essence, the squared error cost function helps us quantify the overall discrepancy between a model's predictions and the actual data points.

 ## Training The Model with Gradient Descent

+### What is Gradient Descent?

+- **Optimization Algorithm:** Gradient descent is a popular first-order iterative algorithm used to find the minimum of a function.
+It's a core concept behind training many machine learning models.
+- **Intuition:** Imagine you're lost in hilly terrain and want to find the lowest point.
+Gradient descent is like methodically feeling the slope around you with your feet and taking steps in the direction of the steepest descent.
+Eventually, you'll end up in a valley (hopefully the lowest one!).